A subtropical island balancing between hi-tech industrialization and ancient tradition, Taiwan

 freely depicting local artistic vision, or exchanging ideas with

-international institutions and connoisseurs, both the Tina Keng Gallery
+international institutions and connoisseurs, both the T

 and the TKG+ creative platform welcome all things related to Asian art.